Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Side effects of medicines that target HER2 gene changes include:

-Talk with your healthcare providers about what signs to look for and when to call them.
-Make sure you know what number to call with questions.
-Is there a different number for evenings, holidays, and weekends?
+Talk with your doctor about what signs to look for and when to call them.
+Make sure you know what number to call with questions, including evenings, holidays, and weekends.

-It may be helpful to keep a diary of your side effects.
+It may help to keep a diary of your side effects.
 A written list will make it easier for you to remember your questions when you go to your appointments.
-It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.
+It will also make it easier for you to work with your health care team to make a plan to manage your side effects.